 A limited amount of information about the program, including current and past winners, is available courtesy of the Mensa Education & Research Foundation.
 You may also contact the local scholarship chair.

 Important to Remember

-This is a contest.
-This is an ESSAY contest about the contestant's career, academic, and/or vocational goals.
+This is a ESSAY contest featuring awards based solely on the strength of the essay.
+The most compelling and well-written descriptions of the contestant’s career, academic, and/or vocational goals will advance the farthest.
 Not only must the contestant have a goal or goals, s/he must be able to clearly define them and logically support them so that the judges (local, regional, and national) will believe that her/his past experience and future education will help her/him attain them.

 We're always interested if someone wants to serve as a judge.
 Experience as an English teacher or writer/editor is NOT required (in fact, the national organization encourages the local chairs to recruit a diverse judging pool).
 Judging usually involves several evenings' work divided into two 2-4 night blocks (one block of time for each round of judging).
 The first block is around the last two weeks of January, the second block is around the first two weeks of February.
 In past years, judges had 20-30 essays to judge each round.

 Judging is done in your own space on your own time.
 The essays are delivered as .pdf files via email.
-Scores are reported by email or phone.
+Scores are submitted to the scholarship chair via email.
 The national chair provides standardized judging criteria and scoring sheets.

 If you are interested in volunteering as a judge, contact the scholarship chair during the months of August through November.